5l1v3r1/Email-Breach-Checker/README.md

 ## Usage
 It's really easy:
-`sudo python3 ebc.py admin@example.org` and it's all automated!
+`python3 ebc.py admin@example.org` and it's all automated!

 ### Note
 To see possible cleartext password, you'll need a **VIP** account on [GhostProject](http://ghostproject.fr)